Skip to contentSkip to navigationSkip to topbar

 High-emotion feedback indicator (In-page messaging) page anchor

-Use in-page messaging (e.g., full-page confirmation composition) when
+Use in-page messaging (e.g., full-page confirmation) when

 • You’re communicating a direct response to a high-emotion user action or flow.